caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

   def isRecent[T:Timestamp](t:T):Boolean = t.timestamp.isBefore(initialDate)
 }
 ~~~
-This what we know about the method:
+This is what we know about the method:

-- There is no reference to `Email`
 - `T` is some type, nothing more
 - `Timestamp` is a typeclass -- I strongly recommend that typeclasses do only _one_ thing